tracim/tracim/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug you detected using tracim
-title: ""
+title: "Bug:"
-labels: to sort, bug
+labels: to sort
 assignees: ""
 ---
 ## Bug description & symptom